oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Run as admin.](./images/run-as-admin.png =65%x*)

-    > **Note:** You must have Administrator privileges to install the Excel add-in for Oracle Autonomous Database successfully.
+    > **Note:** You must have Administrator privileges to install the Excel add-in for Oracle Autonomous AI Database successfully.

 3. The script runs in a command prompt window.
 If it detects a previous installation of the add-in, you can either cancel out of the installation or replace the previous installation.
 In our example, we will replace the previous installation.
 Enter **[R]** at the command prompt.